 Handing over the keys

-You should arrange with the purchaser how they will get the keys on the completion day.
+We will arrange with the purchaser how they will receive the keys on the completion day.
 You should not hand over the keys until your solicitor confirms they have received the buyer's payment.

 I want to re-mortgage